-Given that more than half of mergers fail to meet their targets (83% in one study by KPMG), there’s lots of evidence that certain conditions can be fatal to deal success.
+Given that more than half of mergers fail to meet their targets (83% in one study by KPMG), there’s lots of evidence that certain conditions can be fatal to change management.
 Take heed if you don’t want your NewCo to end up in the morgue.

 1. Silence Is Deadly.

-When a merger is on the horizon, the air is usually swirling with FUD (fear, uncertainty, and doubt).
+When a merger or change management is on the horizon, the air is usually swirling with FUD (fear, uncertainty, and doubt).
 People are worried about how the deal will affect their employment and their work life.
 They’re desperate for official answers but will settle for rumour if nothing else is available.

 Leaders sometimes have good intentions behind their silence — they’re waiting until they have more reliable or complete information before releasing anything.
 But the vacuum will always get filled, often with an inaccurate or anxiety-inducing substitute for the truth.
 Not a good environment for getting things done or working together.